SiliconLabs/wisun_applications/wisun_node_monitoring/app_wisun_multicast_ota.md

 In the application code:

 - Add OTA DFU component
+- Add the bootloader interface component
 - Add the multicast OTA code to the project (app_wisun_multicast_ota.c/.h)
+- Include `app_wisun_multicast_ota.h` from the application code that registers UDP handlers.
 - Add `app_wisun_multicast_ota.c` to the `cmake_gcc/CMakeLists.txt` file, in the `add_executable` section.

 ```C